 After realizing that the true prices of stocks were 45 minutes behind, investors began to panic.
 They assumed that the price had fallen and they didn’t know about it, so many began quickly selling.
 Prices began to spiral and the resulting crash decimated about $20 billion worth of stock value.

 Knowing the Dow Jones couldn’t go below 500 points saved everyone though.
 Once it got low enough, they began buying quickly.
-They knew nearing this point meant that prices would soon rise again.
 Within a couple of days, the entire market made a full recovery.

 It just goes to show how unpredictable the stock market is.
 You can count on investors behaving irrationally and according to their mood, which is often wrong.